2020PB/police-brutality/reports/Texas.md

 ### Police fire rubber bullet on peaceful protester | June 1st

-Without warning, police shoot protester with rubber bullet.
-Protester falls limp to the ground.
-Later image shows the protester helped to their feet and able to walk away
+Without warning, police shoot a protester with a rubber bullet at South Akard and Canton Streets.
+The protester falls limp to the ground.
+A subsequent image shows the protester helped to their feet and able to walk away.

 tags: less-lethal, protester, rubber-bullet, shoot

 id: tx-dallas-5

-geolocation:
+geolocation: 32.7745023,-96.7967547

 **Links**